xbmc/repo-scripts/script.colorbox/Readme.md

   In say startup.xml use below code to start daemon (pixels etc will default if not set).
 This will process 'Player.Art(thumb)', 'MusicPlayer.Property(Fanart_Image)' & current 'Listitem.Fanart'.
 See above 'cfa_ignore_set' to disable the current fanart option.

   	RunScript(script.colorbox,daemon=True,pixels=20,bits=2,radius=10)

+  To speed up daemon and not to process all types off effects, use:

+  SetProperty(cfa_daemon_set,Blur,home)

+  SetProperty(cfa_daemon_set,Pixelate,home)

+  SetProperty(cfa_daemon_set,Posterize,home)

+  SetProperty(cfa_daemon_set,Distort,home)

+  This MUST be used as of now.
+  NONE will be processed if not set.
+  Next version will default to ALL being processed if not set!